-Aylin Webb - CBT Psychotherapist, Couple Therapist, EMDR (BABCP Accredited)
+Aylin Webb (MBABCP) CBT Psychotherapist, EMDR Therapist & Couple Counsellor

-I am passionate about helping people and have been treating a huge variety of clients.
+I am passionate about helping people and have been treating a huge variety of clients for many years.
 I am happy to cater for anybody in a safe and friendly environment, where together we can explore unhelpful thoughts and feelings in a confidential and non-judgemental manner.